John-smith-889/difpy/README.md

 ### Contact

-If you have questions about DifPy usage, want to report some bugs, or have some tips, mail me at everyday.normal.hacker(at)gmail.com &nbsp;
+If you have questions about DifPy usage, want to report some bugs, or have some tips, mail me at everyday.normal.hacker(at)gmail.com

 If you used DifPy in your reseach or in developing your software you may also contact me.
 If you would like, I may attach general describtion of your usecase on future extended DifPy page.